 With a background in Psychology and an interest in organisational processes, my previous work experience includes voluntary sector counselling, television counselling and teaching counselling in Further and Higher education.

 I realize the importance of my genuineness when entering into a relationship with learners and aware of the importance of not playing the role of the expert but of bringing a genuine and vulnerable part of me into relationships.
 My aim is to create a climate of collaborative power where both personal and professional development can be enhanced through openness, and cooperation.

 My aim is to offer Person-Centred workshops, to trust the process of the group, and to facilitate it’s creative potential.
 To be in this kind of group may be challenging.
 I trust you, and like a client in therapy aim to facilitate your process in the group.
 I will not tell you what to do or what to learn, but offer a space to explore the subject, and the freedom to draw your own learning from it.

 I have knowledge and experience of putting the Person-Centred Approach (PCA) into action with individuals, couples and groups, learning a lot about myself in the process.
-One thing I am sure of is that the PCA is not dull, it is vibrant and challenging and often misrepresented.
+One thing I am sure of is that the PCA is not dull, it is vibrant and challenging and often misrepresented. (maybe this Is how I see myself too!)
 This approach is at the heart of all I do.
 I understand that the conditions for therapeutic change are both necessary and sufficient.
 I do not favour integrating techniques and ideas from other approaches.
 My philosophical roots are humanist with a core belief in the self-healing actualising tendency in all human beings.
 In all my therapeutic endeavours my intent is to provide the conditions in which this actualising tendency can flourish.